adamrefaey/private-stamp/README.md

 ### Cheap:

--   Currently, the app is deployed on test network, so using it is FREE anyway.
+`Currently, the app is deployed on test network, so using it is FREE anyway.`

+-   All expensive operations, such as encryption/decryption/hashing are done locally, only the string that represent the hash that is stored on ethereum.

 ## Development:

+Requirements: `npm` or `yarn` & `truffle`

+Smart contract interaction:

+-   `truffle migrate`

+Frontend app interaction:

+-   `cd app`
+-   `npm install` or `yarn`
+-   `npm run serve` or `yarn serve`